Michigan shooting suspect's parents willfully disregarded signs that their son was a threat, prosecutors say - KESQ

 CNN has contacted attorneys for the couple for comment.

-Prosecutors filed the motion in response to the Crumbleys’ request for modified bond and detailed how the couple is more than $11,000 behind on their house payments, have sold their horses and have “already shown that they will flee if they get the opportunity” and detailed that the parents had four cell phones at the time of their arrest and “attempted to destroy one of the phones.”
+The prosecutors’ filing is in response to the Crumbleys’ request for modified bond and details how the couple is more than $11,000 behind on their house payments, have sold their horses and have “already shown that they will flee if they get the opportunity.”
+The filing also details that the parents had four cell phones at the time of their arrest and “attempted to destroy one of the phones.”

 The filing alleges that when the Crumbleys left their son’s school on November 30, over an hour before the shooting began, they knew their son was depressed and “fascinated with guns.”